 Do I need a booster pump?

-If you have low water pressure not caused by a leak or you need to increase water pressure for a certain application, then a booster pump is the best option.
+A booster pump is recommended if you have low water pressure not caused by a leak or need to increase water pressure for a certain application.

 Questions to ask when shopping for a booster pump:

 - What is my water flow rate?
 Calculate how many gallons of water you get per minute, taking all fixtures into consideration.
 Learn how to calculate flow rate.